oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Source language (`source_lang`) of value type Language Type (`lang_t`) identifies if this copy of the document is a translation then the value of this property describes from which language this document was translated.

 The property MUST be present and set for any CSAF document with the value `translator` in `/document/publisher/category`.
+The property SHALL NOT be present if the document was not translated.

 #### 3.2.1.11 Document Property - Title